Skip to Content

 If your child has sustained a traumatic brain injury, there are several treatment options that may be used to improve their condition and decrease their symptoms.
 You and your family shouldn’t have to front the medical bills for these treatments if your child was injured because of another person’s negligent actions.

-Our Seattle brain injury attorneys at Kornfeld Law are standing by ready to discuss your legal options so your family can focus on moving forward.
+Our Kirkland brain injury attorneys at Kornfeld Law are standing by ready to discuss your legal options so your family can focus on moving forward.
 Please don’t hesitate to reach out at (425) 657-5255 to speak with our legal teams for free today.